-- a) The capacitive coupling itself is unstable and randomly vanishes with a sizeable probability. - b) The frequency of each qubit is unstable, and varies between its expected value and other ones that are not detected.
-Such an instability could for instance be explained by strongly coupled charged two level fluctuators inducing a large $\Delta N_g$ and a large frequency shift to a point where decoherence is so large that no spectroscopic line is detected. - c) The quantronium qubit no longer exists as a "two-level-atom".
-Poisonning of the island by quasiparticles introduces for instance a third level whose dynamics are not necessary coherent.
+a) The capacitive coupling itself is unstable and randomly vanishes with a sizeable probability.

+b) The frequency of each qubit is unstable, and varies between its expected value and other ones that are not detected.
+Such an instability could for instance be explained by strongly coupled charged two level fluctuators inducing a large ΔN_g and a large frequency shift to a point where decoherence is so large that no spectroscopic line is detected;

+c) The quantronium qubit does not even longer exist as a "two-levelatom".
+Poisonning of the island by quasiparticles introduces for instance a third level whose dynamics is not necessary coherent.

 Since the coupling capacitance is obtained from the electrostatic coupling between the islands, hypothesis a) is hard to believe.
-We tend to attribute the observed effect to hypotheses b) or c), although a more precise diagnosis could not be performed.
+We rather attribute the observed effect to hypotheses b) or c), although a more precise diagnosis could not be performed.
 Indeed, quantroniums could not be controlled and measured away from $N_g = 1/2$ since decoherence drastically increases away from the degeneracy point.
-A pairing instability in the qubit islands (hypothesis c), is plausible since the variations of the persistent current in each qubit ground-state provide some evidence for depairing effects close to $N_g \simeq 1/2$ , as often observed in single Cooper pair transistors.
+A pairing instability in the qubit islands (hypothesis c), is plausible since the variations of the persistent current in each qubit groundstate provide some evidence for depairing effects close to $N_g \simeq 1/2$, as often observed in single Cooper pair transistors.